atombrenner/aws-empty-versioned-bucket/README.md

 This script uses the new [aws-sdk-js-v3](https://github.com/aws/aws-sdk-js-v3) which was written in typescript.

-Also this is an example of how to use async iterables and async generators.
+Also, this is an example of how to use async iterables and async generators.
 They are a great way to simplify the usage of paging APIs like list* and describe*, which are in fact async iterables.